AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 Testing is allowed, and the generated effect is similar.

-## Custom Video Template Effect Generation
+## Custom Video Template Effects Generation

-If you want to use a specific video template effect to generate a video, you only need to add a template ID field `template_id` to specify the template effect.
-We provide the following template effects, as shown in the image below:
+If you want to use specific video template effects to generate videos, you only need to add a template ID field `template_id` to specify the template effects.
+We provide the following template effects, and the specific template effects are shown in the image below:

 ```json
 [